mainettis/darksun/docs/buildersmanual.md

     Warning("Cannot activate plugin '" + sPlugin + "': denied");
     ```

-    This message will be sent to all destinations as opted in core_c_config.
+    This message will be sent to all destinations as opted in `core_c_config`.
 You are not necessarily limited to basic data message, though.
 Here's an example of a more complicated Debug message that will help everyone determine exactly what is happening within a system:

     ``` c
     Debug("Checking " + sEvent + " script " + IntToString(i + 1) + sCount +